 Property Ownership when there is more than one purchaser can be held in one of two ways.
 Understanding the differences between these forms of ownership is essential, as they can significantly impact your rights and responsibilities as a property owner.

-Option 1: Joint Tenants:
+Option 1: Joint Tenancy:

 In a joint tenancy, all owners have an equal interest in the property, meaning each owner has the right to the entirety of the property, not just a specific portion.
 A key feature of joint tenancy is the right of survivorship.
 If one owner dies, their interest in the property automatically passes to the surviving owners, regardless of any Will or trust in place.